raspberrypilearning/astronaut-reaction-times/en/step_5.md

 timer
 ```
 --- /hint --- --- hint ---
-Here's what your script should look like
+Here is what your script should look like:

 ![astronaut sprite](images/astro-sprite.png)